mkieblesz/local-workspace/README.md

 export REPO_LIST_FILENAME=repolist-soo
 ```

-This will use `repolist-soo` as sourcefile for repolist.
+This will replace default `repolist` file to `repolist-soo` as source for repository definition..

 When cloning repos version name is taken into account - each line of repolist file follows `<repo-name>@<version>` format.
 Version can be git `branch`, `tag`, `release` or `commit hash`.
-If no version is specified default branch is pulled as in github.
+If no version is specified default github branch is pulled.

 ### Cms fixtures

 This step is necessary to run some services, mainly to serve landing pages which are stored in cms database.

 To do that export cloud foundry username which is your email and password.
-This is necessary to login to cloud foundry directory-cms-dev app in directory-dev space to create dump.
+This is necessary to login to cloud foundry `directory-cms-dev` app in `directory-dev` space to create dump.

 ```bash
 export $CF_USERNAME=<your-username>